-Hiring managers that continue to judge candidates solely on their knowledge and experience are putting their employer’s business at risk.
-Now, more than ever, expertise is only half the job.
+Hiring managers regularly judge candidates purely on their knowledge and experience, putting their employer’s business at risk.
+Now, more than ever, expertise is only part of a job.

-In the new Millennial world, the ideal candidate for your vacancy is the person who brings technical knowledge as well as the ability to lead, communicate and manage their time well.
-They must have the capacity to live, love and share the brand values that you’ve worked so hard to instill.
+In the Millennial world, the ideal candidate for your vacancy is a person who brings technical knowledge and the ability to lead, communicate and manage their time well.
+They must have the capacity to live, love, and share the brand values which the company stands for.

-That’s the dream candidate, but often hiring mangers stop at expertise, ignoring the value and importance of interpersonal skills.
+That’s the dream candidate, but often hiring managers stop at expertise, ignoring the value and importance of interpersonal skills.
 In the Hospitality industry, they’re called soft skills – the ability to deliver for the business, whilst also delivering an excellent customer experience.
-And whilst IT, finance and consulting employees rarely come into contact with the customer, they do interact with people equally as important – other employees.
+And whilst IT, finance, and consulting employees rarely come into contact with the customer, they interact with people equally as important – other employees.

 The Largest Skills Gaps

 In the latest Emerging Jobs Report from LinkedIn – a good measure of the top skills needed by employers – soft skills were highlighted as being in short supply.
-From Marketing and Sales, to start-ups, Software Development and Cloud Computing, soft skills are needed for communication, management, leaderships and teamwork.
-What an employee can do technically is important, but how they do it can make the difference between a business succeeding and losing out to a competitor who has ensured their talent has a balance of hard and soft skills.
+From Marketing and Sales to start-ups, Software Development, and Cloud Computing, soft skills are a need for communication, management, leadership, and teamwork.
+What an employee can do technically is important, but how they do it can make the difference between a business succeeding and lose out to a competitor who has ensured their talent has a balance of hard and soft skills.

-As you would expect, the LinkedIn Emerging Jobs Report highlighted the rise of Automation and Data roles, such as Blockchain Developer, Machine Learning Engineer and Data Scientist.
+As you would expect, the LinkedIn Emerging Jobs Report highlighted the rise of Automation and Data roles, such as Blockchain Developer, Machine Learning Engineer, and Data Scientist.
 But soft skills, such as leadership, communication, and time management made up almost 50% of the skill gaps list.
-In a fast-changing world, where expertise can be outdated in a matter of months, soft skills remain consistently relevant, and those with them have an advantage over those relying purely on knowledge and experience.
+In a fast-changing world where expertise can become outdated in months.
+Soft skills remain consistently relevant.
+Those with them have an advantage over those relying purely on knowledge and experience.

 Top 5 Soft Skills to Assess in Interviews

-Soft skills are essential in any role, and with an increasing transient Millennial workforce, finding candidates that can live values and communicate well is key to reducing staff turnover and business risk.
-Whether it’s IT jobs in Bangkok or Finance roles across Asia, Assessing soft skills in an interview is, admittedly, more difficult than measuring hard skills, so here’s a rundown of the top five soft skills to look for, according to a survey of 1,200 hiring mangers performed by LinkedIn.
+Soft skills are essential in any role.
+With an increasingly transient Millennial workforce, finding candidates that can live values and communicate well is key to reducing staff turnover and business risk.
+Whether it’s IT jobs in Bangkok or Finance roles across Asia, Assessing soft skills in an interview is more difficult than measuring hard skills.

 2. Culture Fit